Auto Trader cars

 Am I eligible for HP finance?

-Most retailers and dealerships will offer Hire Purchase financing, and it's also available through banks, credit unions, and online lenders.
+Most retailers and dealerships will offer Hire Purchase, and it's also available through banks, credit unions, and online lenders.

-Eligibility depends on factors like your credit score, income and existing debts, as well as the amount you’re hoping to borrow for the HP agreement.
+Each one will check whether you’re eligible – which means whether they think you’ll pay them back.
+What they check for may vary, so ask them to be sure, but most will look at your credit score, income and any existing debts, as well as the amount you’re hoping to borrow for the HP agreement.

 Do I need a credit check for HP finance?